Iran authorities arrest actress of Oscar-winning movie

 Iran has been rocked by protests since the Sept.
 16 death of 22-year-old Mahsa Amini, who died after being detained by the morality police.
 The protests have since morphed into one of the most serious challenges to Iran’s theocracy installed by the 1979 Islamic Revolution.

-Alidoosti had previously criticized the Iranian government and its police force before this year’s protests.
+Alidoosti had previously criticised the Iranian government and its police force before this year’s protests.

 In June 2020, she was given a suspended five-month prison sentence after she criticized the police on Twitter in 2018 for assaulting a woman who had removed her headscarf.

-At least 495 people have been killed in the demonstrations amid a harsh security crackdown, according to Human Rights Activists in Iran.
-This group has been monitoring the protests since they began.
-Authorities have detained over 18,200 people.
+At least 495 people have been killed in the demonstrations amid a harsh security crackdown, according to Human Rights Activists in Iran, a group that has been monitoring the protests since they began.
+Over 18,200 people have been detained by authorities.

 Other well-known movies Alidoosti has starred in include “The Beautiful City” and “About Elly.”